 Anne Ledford Evans

-Anne Ledford Evans founded Evans Hotels with her late husband William D. Evans.
-Named chairman emeritus of Evans Hotels in 2014, Anne Evans presided over the company as chairman of the board for 30 years.
-In 1953, Evans Hotels was awarded the first long-term lease on Mission Bay for the Bahia Resort Hotel; the company developed the Catamaran Resort Hotel and Spa, also on Mission Bay, in 1958, and opened The Lodge at Torrey Pines in 2002.
-Evans is a member of the California Tourism Hall of Fame and serves on the board of advisors of the UC San Diego Rady School of Management.
-She’s also a member of the Founders Circle of The Preuss School UCSD.
-Evans is a former chair of the San Diego Convention and Visitors Bureau and the San Diego Regional Chamber of Commerce, and served as secretary of the San Diego Regional Economic Development Corporation.
-She has received the lifetime achievement award from Corporate Directors Forum and has been named Hotelperson of the Year by the San Diego Hotel-Motel Association.
+Named chairman emeritus of Evans Hotels in 2014, Anne Ledford Evans presided over the company as chairman of the board for 30 years.
+She and her late husband William D. Evans founded Evans Hotels in 1953, when they took the risk to be the first to build on Mission Bay, opening the 52-room Bahia Hotel.
+By 1968, the Bahia had evolved into its present size of 312 rooms.
+The Evans family also opened the Catamaran Resort Hotel and Spa on Mission Bay in 1958, which now boasts 310 rooms, and redeveloped The Lodge at Torrey Pines in 2002.
+Evans Hotels is currently collaborating on a SeaWorld-branded hotel planned for Mission Bay.
+Evans is a member of the California Tourism Hall of Fame, a former chair of the San Diego Convention and Visitors Bureau and the San Diego Regional Chamber of Commerce, and served as secretary of the San Diego Regional Economic Development Corporation.

 The Charles Nathanson Memorial Award for Cross-Border Region Building